Babylon Health raises further $60M to continue building out AI doctor app

 The company says it plans to use the new capital to continue building out its AI capabilities, including offering diagnosis by AI (rather than a more simple triage functionality), which is pegged to roll out later this year.Investors in the round aren’t being disclosed, though the FT cites Sawiris, an Egyptian billionaire business family, as a new backer.
 The company’s previous $25 million round was led by Investment AB Kinnevik, the Swedish listed investment fund.
 The newspaper also says the new funding gives Babylon a valuation of “more than $200m,” while my sources say this in the right “quarter of a billion” ballpark.

-Others Babylon investors include Hoxton Ventures, Richard Reed, Adam Balon and Jon Wright (co-founders of Innocent Drinks), and, perhaps most notably, Demis Hassabis and Mustafa Suleyman, founders of Deepmind, the AI group bought by Google for $500m, who are also advising the digital health startup.
+Babylon’s previous investors also include Hoxton Ventures, Richard Reed, Adam Balon and Jon Wright (co-founders of Innocent Drinks), and, perhaps most notably, Demis Hassabis and Mustafa Suleyman, founders of Deepmind, the AI group bought by Google for $500m, who are also advising the digital health startup.

 Earlier this year, Babylon starting working with a number of health authorities in London to trial its AI-powered chatbot ‘triage’ service as an alternative to the NHS’s 111 telephone helpline that patients call to get healthcare advice and be directed to local and out-of-hours medical services.
 It built on top of the same AI-enabled symptom checker feature in the main Babylon app that was released last July and which the company says has provided medical advice to over 250,000 people to date.

-Note: (Update: I’m told the new funding round included participation from NNS holdings, Vostok New Ventures, and existing backers Kinnevik).